Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

 - `Fn::Sub`::
     - Used for substitute values in strings
     - String must contain a `${VariableName}` which will be substituted
+- `Fn::Base64`
+- `Fn:Cidr`
+- `Fn:GetAZs`

+## CloudFormation Rollbacks

+- Stack creation fails:
+    - Default: everything rolls back, stack will be deleted (`OnFailure=ROLLBACK`)
+    - We can disable the rollback in order to troubleshoot what happened (`OnFailure=DO_NOTHING`)
+    - If we want to get rid of the whole stack on failure, we can set `OnFailure=DELETE`
+- Stack update fails:
+    - The stack automatically rolls back to the previous known working state
+    - We can see the in the logs what happened and what are the error messages
+- In case of a rollback failure happens we have to manually fix the issue and then use `ContinueUpdateRollback` API from Console

+## CloudFormation Service Role

+- It is an IAM role that allows CloudFormation to create/update/delete stacks on our behalf
+- It can be used to give the ability to users to create/update/delete the stack resources even if they don't explicitly have permission to work with each resource from the stack
+- The user must have `iam:PassRole` permission

+## CloudFormation Capabilities

+- In order to be able to create or update IAM roles during stack creation, we have to manually allow this
+- `CAPABILITY_IAM`, `CAPABILITY_NAMED_IAM`: some stack templates might include resources that can affect permissions in your AWS account, for example, by creating new AWS Identity and Access Management (IAM).
+For those stacks, you must explicitly acknowledge this by specifying one of these capabilities
+- `CAPABILITY_AUTO_EXPAND`: necessary when the template includes Macros or Nested Stacks to perform dynamic transformations
+- `InsufficientCapabilitiesException`: this exception is returned if the capabilities where not allowed

+## CloudFormation `DeletionPolicy`

+- We can put a DeletionPolicy on any resource to control what happens when the CloudFormation template is deleted or the resource is removed from the template
+- Extra safety measure to preserve and backup resources
+- `DeletionPolicy=Delete`:
+    - Default for all resources, excluding RDS db cluster resources, where the default is snapshot
+    - To delete an S3 bucket, we have to delete everything first from the bucket
+- `DeletionPolicy=Retain`:
+    - To be specify on resource to preserve/backup in case of CloudFormation deletes
+    - Works for any resource and nested stacks
+- `DeletionPolicy=Snapshot`:
+    - Works on EBS volumes, ElastiCache cluster, ElastiCache ReplicationGroup, RDS database instance, RDS database cluster, Redshift cluster

+## CloudFormation Stack Policies

+- During a CloudFormation stack update, all update actions are allowed on all resources (default)
+- A Stack Policy is a JSON document that defines the update actions allowed on specific resources during the stack update
+- Protect resources from unintentional updates
+- When we set a Stack Policy, all resources in the Stack are protected by default
+- We have to specify an explicit `ALLOW` for the resources we want to be updatable

+## CloudFormation Termination Protection

+- To prevent accidental deletes on CloudFormation Stacks, we can use Termination Protection option

+## Custom Resources

+- We can define custom resources to address any of the following use cases:
+    - An AWS resource is not yet covered (new service for example)
+    - Track an on-premise resource
+    - Have a custom script running during create/update/delete, for example empty an S3 bucket
+    - Fetch an AMI id (the old way)
+- Custom resources are backed by either Lambda functions (most common) or an SNS topic
+- To define a custom resource we have to use the `ServiceToken` property which has to be an ARN to a Lambda function or SNS topic
+- There will be an event passed to the Lambda which contains the request type (create, update, delete) and the response url (the url for callback from the function).
+We can also pass some parameters as resource properties (key-value pairs) to the Lambda

+## Dynamic References

+- Used to reference external values stored in SSM Parameter Store and Secrets Manager
+- CloudFormation retrieves the value of the reference during create/update/delete operations
+- Dynamic references can be:
+    - `ssm` for plaintext stored in SSM Parameter Store
+    - `ssm-secure` for secure string stored in SSM Parameter Store
+    - `secretsmanager` for secret values stored in Secrets Manager
+- For RDS Databases, if we have `ManageMasterUserPassword` field set to true, CloudFormation will automatically create a secret password in Secrets Manager

 ## User Data in EC2 for CloudFormation